voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

                     -   a :class:`fiftyone.core.labels.Label` class.
 In this case, the exporter directly exports labels of this type
+                    -   a list or tuple of :class:`fiftyone.core.labels.Label` classes.
+In this case, the exporter can export a single label field of any of these types
                     -   a dict mapping keys to :class:`fiftyone.core.labels.Label` classes.
                         In this case, the exporter can handle label dictionaries with value-types specified by this dictionary.
 Not all keys need be